azproduction/relocating-to-berlin/README.md

    your country.
 In a week or so they give you a 3-month work permit.
 With it you should be able to move to Germany and start working.

-4. Once in Germany you sign up for a bank account, find an apartement and register.
+4. Once in Germany you sign up for a bank account, find an apartment and register.
 Once you are registered, you can exchange your temporary work permit to Blue Card.

-### How much do you usually spend on food, lunches, restaraunts?
+### How much do you usually spend on food, lunches, restaurants?

 * Lunch in a canteen for one: 3-5€

 * Lunch in a cafe for one: 5-13€

-* Dinner in a restaraunt for two: 20-40€
+* Dinner in a restaurant for two: 20-40€

 * Beer in a cafe: 2-4€